 Remote Teaching and Learning

-St. Helen's College has remained open throughout all periods of lockdown for the children of critical workers and, more recently, for our Early Years classes too.
+St. Helen's College remained open throughout all periods of lockdown for the children of critical workers and for other year groups as permitted.
 The Covid pandemic did, however, force teaching and learning entirely online for some pupils.

 For our Early Years classes (Ducklings and Nursery), we used the St. Helen's College Learning Portal and Tapestry to set activities and work online and we held 'keeping in touch' Google Meets so that the children continued to see their friends and teachers.

 We are a very well equipped school and organised the free loan of school devices for any family whose child(ren) did not have their own device for online learning, for as long as required.

 We taught our full curriculum.
 Although we kept largely to the usual school timetable, time was set aside every day for physical activity.

 Our teaching and learning support staff continued to assist in lessons and provided breakout sessions for those who needed additional help.